taz77/drupal_commerce_rules_extra/README.txt

 RULES CONDITIONS
 ----------------
-1. Line item product has terms : Test if a line item has a product with one or all specified terms.
+1. Line item product has term(s) : Test if a line item has a product with one or all specified terms.
 2. Total product with term quantity comparison : Total of products with term and with a specified quantity.